 Step 5: Set Up Your Form Notifications

 Now click the Notifications section on the left-hand side of the settings page.
-This is where you can configure notifications for your multi-page form.
+That section is where you can configure notifications for your multi-page form.

 Form notifications are emails sent to you whenever users submit a form on your website.
 Notifications are turned on by default in WPForms, so if you don’t wish to receive email notifications, choose Off from the dropdown menu.